 click here to download the Asana Chart

-Meditation according to the Himalayan Tradition of the meditation masters is a systematic practice that leads you through body, breath, and mind to have the direct experience of ‘That’ which is beyond body, breath, and mind; the absolute reality, the objectless center of consciousness, whose nature is peace, happiness, and bliss.
+The practice of meditation that is imparted by the sages and masters of the Himalayas is a systematic practice that leads you through body, breath, and mind to have the direct experience of ‘That’ which is beyond body, breath, and mind; the absolute reality, the objectless center of consciousness, whose nature is peace, happiness, and bliss.
 This “Asana Chart” presents some postures that can be used during this systematic meditation practice.

 Choose at least ONE posture from EVERY row, so that you put together your own sequence for your meditation practice, according to your capacity.